-Friends of Tibet Foundation and The Alcove Publishers are proud to present "Indian Cartoonists on Tibet (1950-2025)" — a powerful collection of cartoons capturing the voices of Indian cartoonists on the Tibet issue and the 75 years of tumultuous India-China relations.
+Friends of Tibet Foundation & The Alcove Publishers are proud to present "Indian Cartoonists on Tibet (1950-2025)" — a powerful collection of cartoons capturing the voices of Indian cartoonists on the Tibet issue and the 75 years of tumultuous India-China relations.
+Some of the distinguished cartoonists included in this collection are: Shankar, RK Laxman, Bal Thackery, Chandi Lahiri, OV Vijayan, Ranga, Abu, Mario Miranda, Yesudasan, Ajit Ninan, Rajinder Puri, Kaak, Morparia, Thommy, Ponnappa, Ravi Shankar, Nanda Sooben, Manjula Padmanabhan, Prriya Raj, Abe Gowda, Prakash Shetty, Mrityunjay, EP Unny, Jayanto Banerjee, Manjul, Shankar Pamarthy, Sajith Kumar, Suku Yesudasan, Satish Acharya, Soumyadip Sinha, Krishnakumar V and Venkatesh G Narendra.
 Stay tuned for its upcoming release!

 'INDIAN CARTOONISTS ON TIBET' (1950-2025)

-The Roof of the World sandwiched between the two Asian giants: India and China, had for centuries managed to remain untouched by the changes and revolutions happening in the world.
-It had the reputation to be the last 'Shangrila' on earth.
-But this serene state of affairs dramatically changed in October 1950, when the China's People's Liberation Army (PLA) marched unhindered onto the Tibetan soil.
+India and Tibet: The Roof of the World, sandwiched between the two Asian giants: India and China, had for centuries managed to remain untouched by the changes and revolutions happening in the world; it was known as the last 'Shangrila' on earth.
+But this peaceful state of affairs dramatically changed in October 1950, when China's People's Liberation Army (PLA) marched unhindered onto the Tibetan soil.
 A new ideology, less compassionate than the Dharma which had come from India twelve centuries earlier, pretended to liberate the Land of Snows.
 So said the new Communist masters!

-Today we are living in the era of mass media and communication.
-Cartoons can still convey a strong message which can be grasped by all.
-We have here a collection of the greatest names in Indian cartoons which paints their perceptions of the Dalai Lama as well as the often difficult relations between India and China.
+Today, though we live in the era of mass media and communication, cartoons still convey a strong message which can be grasped by all.
+We have here a collection of the greatest names in Indian cartoonists; over a period of more than 60 years, it paints their perceptions of the Dalai Lama as well as the often difficult relations between India and China.
 More than a TV program or a newspaper report, they help us to perceive the Great History behind the smaller one.

-After 46 years in exile from his Himalayan home, the basic message of the Dalai Lama remains the same: each and every man on this earth is entitled to happiness and it is the responsibility of each one of us to act, speak or write in such a way to make this possible.
+After 66 years, in exile from his Himalayan home, the basic message of the Dalai Lama remains the same: each and every man on this earth is entitled to happiness and it is the responsibility of each one of us to act, speak or write in a way to make this possible.

 It is worth citing here the Dalai Lama's favourite quote (from the Buddhist sage Shantideva):